dinusergiuandrei/ipaplicatiedesah/ReadMe.txt

 		In this mode the user is able to select color of play and Computer Strenght, which varies from

 		-"Beginner" ( For Players with less experience, learning how pieces move across the board ),

 		-"Intermediate" ( For more experienced players.
 		The Computer makes much better moves, avoids losing pieces and has little understanding of piece activity, posing problems for the player )

 		-"Advanced" ( For players used to competitive chess competitions.
 		The computer has deep understanding	of the position, making moves that are tactical and strategical correct.
-In this mode the computer enters the "Deep Calculation Mode", taking on avarage 30 to 40 seconds per move, faster than a human's calculation in competitive chess )
+		In this mode the computer enters the "Deep Calculation Mode", taking on avarage 30 to 40 seconds per move, which is still faster than a human's calculation speed in competitive chess )

 		This mode is useful for Training, checking play level or just for fun.